qcri-social/AIDR/Installation-instructions.md

 ## Building

-Build using maven following the instruction above; this should generate a file "aidr-collector-X.war".
+Build using maven following the instructions above; this should generate a file `aidr-collector-X.war`

 ## Deploying

-Deploy "aidr-collector-1.0.war" to Glassfish following the instructions above.
+Deploy `aidr-collector-1.0.war` to Glassfish following the instructions above.

 ## Running